I discovered The Curly Girl Method, or CGM, almost a decade ago one summer, desperately trying to find ways to tone down my frizzy, bushy hair.

 Now, sulphates are found in most shampoos and can be harsh and extremely drying to our already parched hair.

 This claim has recently come under question and fire from some brands and cosmetic scientists who argue that sulphates are necessary for a clean scalp and hair.

 But even they say, in low concentration.
 Which I agree with from experience.

 I use mostly sulphate-free shampoos in my routine, but I also apply medicated anti-dandruff shampoo once or twice a month for my chronic dandruff.
 I follow a modified CG Routine, as do many other girls.

 Should I Never Use Sulphate Shampoos?

-‘When in doubt, clarify!’ is popular advice.
+‘When in doubt, clarify!’ is popular and useful advice.